theoaladeyemo/theoadeyemo-Bio/README.md

 ## About me
 # Professional Summary

-Complex problem-solver with analytical and driven mindset.
+Detail-oriented and highly analytical Statistical Programmer.
+Proven expertise in utilizing SAS programming to manage, analyze, and interpret complex datasets, ensuring accurate and reliable results.
+Certified SAS Specialist in Base Programming, with a deep understanding of advanced data manipulation techniques.
 Dedicated to achieving demanding development objectives according to tight schedules while producing impeccable code.
-Proficient in SAS and R programmer languages, Also open to learning new skills as the industry requires.
+Currently pursuing SAS Advanced Programmer certification to further enhance my technical proficiency and contribute to cutting-edge research initiatives.
+Committed to maintaining the highest standards of data integrity, quality, and compliance with regulatory requirements.

 ## Skills